- Climate Advisory Committee

 Polystyrene is a particular type of plastic.
 It may be labeled with the recycling number “6” or “PS 6.”

 Polystyrene is based on styrene, a neurotoxin and probable carcinogen.
 Polystyrene is the only plastic used in food packaging that is based on a carcinogen.
 Polystyrene resin usually contains a small percentage of residual styrene.
 Styrene leaching increases with temperature and with certain foods (alcohol, oils or fat).

 Polystyrene comes in two forms:

-The foam form (including Styrofoam) is used for plates, insulated cups/bowls, food containers and trays.
+The foam form (sometimes called Styrofoam) is used for plates, insulated cups/bowls, food containers and trays.

-While also being a probably carcinogen polystyrene items are almost never recycled due to its low value.
+Polystyrene items are almost never recycled due to their low value.
 The bulky foam form is not accepted in curbside recycling programs and the rigid form is not recycled even when collected curbside.

 Polystyrene items harm wildlife and are not biodegradable.
 It fragments through mechanical action and degrades in the presence of light; a process that takes approximately 200 years to complete.
 The foam form, in particular, is often mistaken as food by both domestic and wild animals.

 Bylaw Section 8.14 “Regulation of Polystyrene and Disposable Food Service Containers” prohibits food establishments from using or distributing disposable food service containers, cutlery or other single-use disposable products made from rigid or foam polystyrene.